Juliet Schor: Appearances

-Schor has also has made multiple appearances.
+Schor has also made multiple appearances.
 Namely of those is her appearance in 2017 on The People vs. American, Al-Jazeera multipart series which was awarded a Gold World Medal at the New York Festival for Film and TV.
 In addition, Schor has given many talks at various institutions and conferences all around the world as well.
-Her most recent television appearances were on the political news channel CSPAN, where Schor was adamantly in front of congress defending the corporate rights of fossil fuel and natural gas exploration companies.

 Awards

 Schor received the George Orwell Award for Distinguish Contribution to Honesty and Clarity in Public Language for her work The Overspent American from the National Council of Teachers of English in 1998; in 2006, she was awarded the Leontief Prize for Expanding the Frontiers of Economic Thought, Global Development and Environment Institute through Tufts University; in 2011, she won the Herman Daly Award from the US Society of Ecological Economics; and, most recently, she received the American Sociological Association Public Understanding of Sociology Award in 2014, in addition to several smaller accolades from various groups.